SlippingGitty/Leanback-Userstyles/README.md

     - `~/.config/VacuumTube/userstyles/`
     - or for Flatpak, `~/.var/app/rocks.shy.VacuumTube/config/VacuumTube/userstyles/`

-There doesn't appear to be an option to enable and disable specific themes at this time being, so please use file at a time.
+There doesn't appear to be an option to enable and disable specific themes at this time being, so please use one file at a time.